xpack/xpack.github.io/website/docs/developer/node-js-tricks/index.md

 ### Display objects

-To display all the embers of an object, use:
+To display all the members of an object, use:

 ```js
 const util = require('util')